Detecting Topological Superconductivity via Berry Curvature Effects in Spectral Functions: Model

+{This model is in the chiral $p$-wave TSC phase when the ferromagnetic exchange coupling $h>\sqrt{|\Delta|^2+\mu^2}$ and in the trivial phase when $h<\sqrt{|\Delta|^2+\mu^2}$.
+In the following calculations, we consider a weak magnetic field $B<|\Delta|$ and a Rashba layer within the TSC or trivial phase.
+For simplicity, we approximate $h$ and $B$ as two independent variables, assuming that the Zeeman splitting caused by the applied magnetic field and the orbital effect of the ferromagnetic insulator are negligible.

-\textit{Quasiparticle wavepacket---} For this superconducting model $H$, we examine the semiclassical dynamics of Bogoliubov quasiparticles using the wavepacket approach, which has been successfully applied to metals \cite{Niu1999,Niu2020} (see review Ref.~\cite{NiuRev} and references therein) and spin-degenerate superconductors \cite{Spivak,rc,NiuSC}.
-We consider the case where the external perturbation $\vex{A}(\rb)$ is time independent and slowly varying in the real space \vex{r} with a characteristic length scale much larger than the spread of the wavepacket.
-This allows us to examine the wavepacket dynamics by neglecting the position dependence of the vector potential $\vex{A}(\rb)$ in Eq.~\ref{eq:H-0} and approximating $\vex{A}(\rb)$ by its value at the wavepacket center $\rb=\rb_c$.
+We examine the dynamics of quasiparticles described by $H$ using a semiclassical wavepacket approach, which has been successfully applied to metals \cite{Niu1999,NiuRev,Niu2020} and spin-singlet superconductors with spin-degenerate normal states \cite{Spivak,LiangPRB2017,NiuSC}.
+We assume the external perturbation $\vex{A}(\rb)$ is time independent and slowly varying in the real space \vex{r} compared to the spread of the wavepacket.
+This allows us to neglect the \vex{r} dependence in $\vex{A}(\rb)$ in Eq.~\ref{eq:H-0} and approximating $\vex{A}(\rb)$ by its value at the wavepacket center $\rb=\rb_c$.
+Such a scenario can be achieved when the applied field strength is smaller but close to $H_{c2}$ so that the lattice constant of the vortex lattice is close to the coherence length.